ralfholly/flashme/README.md

 ## FLASHME_DIR

 You can specify deckfile search paths via the `FLASHME_DIR` environment variable.
 Use the path separator of your operating system to separate search directories (i. e. `:` on Linux, `;` on Windows).
-When locating a deckfile, the filename as given is tried first.
+When locating a deckfile, the filename as given on the command-line is tried first.
 If the deckfile is not reachable, all paths found in `FLASHME_DIR` are searched (in right-to-left order).

 ## Notification When Cards Have Expired

-Here's a simple solution if you want to get notified when cards have expired.
+Personally, I prefer to manually check for expired cards every once in a while.
+However, here's a simple solution for you if you want to get notified when cards have expired.
 Run a check regularly (e. g. every hour as a cron user job) and display a notification whenever an interactive shell is opened:

 ```
 $ crontab -e